kngwyu/rlpy3/doc/make_rep.rst

 usually in some lower-dimensional feature space.

-The Agent receives observations from the Domain on each step and calls its :func:`~rlpy.agents.Agent.Agent.learn` function, which is responsible for updating the Representation accordingly. agents can later query the Representation for the value of being in a state *V(s)* or the value of taking an action in a particular state
+The Agent receives observations from the Domain on each step and calls its :func:`~rlpy.agents.agent.Agent.learn` function, which is responsible for updating the Representation accordingly. agents can later query the Representation for the value of being in a state *V(s)* or the value of taking an action in a particular state